Purdue-CS193/homework-0-SanjayVijay27/index.md

+# Sanjay's First CS193 Homework
+Favorite things about CS193:
+- we learn git and git is cool
+- we learn other cool stuff too
+- it's easy

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.